-In addition, businesses cannot deduct contributions they make to political candidates and parties or expenses related to political campaigns.
-And if you check the box on IRS Form 1040 that asks if you want to give $3 to the Presidential Election Campaign Fund, this isn’t deductible either.
+Businesses cannot deduct contributions they make to political candidates and parties or expenses related to political campaigns.
+And if you check the box when filling out your tax return that asks if you want to give $3 to the Presidential Election Campaign Fund, that isn’t deductible either.

 Political Contributions vs. Charitable Donations

-All of this catches some people by surprise because contributions of cash and property are tax-deductible if taxpayers meet certain criteria and itemize deductions on their tax return.
-“If charitable donations are tax-deductible, then why aren’t political contributions?” many people wonder.
+All of this catches some people by surprise because contributions of cash and property are tax deductible if you meet certain criteria and itemize deductions on your tax return.
+Charitable donations are tax deductible under certain conditions, so why aren’t political contributions?

-IRS rules specify that donations and contributions made to tax-exempt charitable organizations — also known as 501(c)(3) organizations — may be tax-deductible under certain conditions.
-However, these organizations are specifically prohibited from attempting to influence legislation or participating in political campaigns.
+Tax-exempt charitable organizations — also known as 501(c)(3) organizations — are specifically prohibited from attempting to influence legislation or participating in political campaigns.

-As a result, political campaigns cannot be classified as charitable or 501(c)(3) organizations.
-And political donations cannot be treated the same was as tax-deductible contributions.
-If you’re unsure about whether a donation you have made is considered political or not, use the IRS Tax-Exempt Organization Search Tool to see if the organization you donated to is considered a 501(c)(3) organization or not.
+If you’re unsure about whether a donation you have made is considered political or not, use the IRS Tax-Exempt Organization Search Tool to see if the organization you donated to is classified as a 501(c)(3) organization.

 Limits on Political Contributions